ArduPilot/MissionPlanner/README.md

 ##### IDE

 ###### Visual Studio Community
 The recommended way to compile Mission Planner is through Visual Studio.
-You could do it with Visual Studio Community (version 15.3 or newer to include .NET standard 2.0) : [Visual Studio Download page](https://visualstudio.microsoft.com/downloads/ "Visual Studio Download page").
+You could do it with Visual Studio Community (version 16.9 or newer to include .NET standard 2.0) : [Visual Studio Download page](https://visualstudio.microsoft.com/downloads/ "Visual Studio Download page").
 Visual Studio suite is quite complet and comes with Git support.
 On installation phase, please install support for :
+- ASP.NET and web development
-- Developpement .NET Desktop
+- .NET Desktop Developement
+- Desktop development with C++
+- Universal Windows Platform deveopment
-- Microsoft .NET Framework 4.6.1
+- Mobile development with .NET
+- Visual Studio extension development
-- Microsoft .NET standard 2.0
+- .NET Core cross-platofrm developemnt

 ###### VSCode
 Currently VSCode with C# plugin is able to parse the code but cannot build.